ahkharsha/BNBricks/project documentations/tokenomics_bnbricks.md

 ## **3. Token Allocation**

-The **EDU** token will be allocated to ensure a balanced ecosystem that rewards early adopters, incentivizes platform growth, and reserves tokens for future development and operational needs:
+The **BNB** token will be allocated to ensure a balanced ecosystem that rewards early adopters, incentivizes platform growth, and reserves tokens for future development and operational needs:

 ### **3.1 Allocation Breakdown**

-- **Platform Operations and Development (40%)**: A significant portion of the **EDU** tokens will be reserved to fund future platform upgrades, the development of new features, and to cover operational costs.
+- **Platform Operations and Development (40%)**: A significant portion of the **BNB** tokens will be reserved to fund future platform upgrades, the development of new features, and to cover operational costs.

-- **Staking and Rewards (20%)**: Users will be encouraged to stake their **EDU** tokens in return for rewards, fostering a stable ecosystem and promoting long-term holding.
+- **Staking and Rewards (20%)**: Users will be encouraged to stake their **BNB** tokens in return for rewards, fostering a stable ecosystem and promoting long-term holding.

 - **Ecosystem Growth and Partnerships (15%)**: This allocation will be used for strategic partnerships, marketing initiatives, and onboarding new users to the platform.